 The authors of the U.S. Constitution laid the foundation for a limited democracy.
 That system has been reinvented twice since, once to end slavery and again in the 1930s to avoid economic collapse.
 Neither was entirely successful.
-Jim Crow laws undid most of the gains of emancipation and the hijacking of the 14th Amendment by corporate lawyers did the rest.
+Jim Crow laws undid most of the gains of emancipation and the hijacking of the 14thAmendment by corporate lawyers did the rest.
 In the second instance, the patchwork reforms of the New Deal, worked well enough for a time, but inequality is now about what it was in 1929 and the system is otherwise failing in potentially catastrophic ways.

-Calibrating our political system with how the Earth works as a physical system will be difficult, but much easier than contending with the consequences of a dysfunctional democracy on a planet with a biosphere and lots of viruses.
+Reckoning with such issues will be difficult, but a great deal easier than living with the consequences of a dysfunctional democracy on a dying earth.